crazilazi/AI-Pilot/README.md

 **Access the app:**
 Open http://localhost:8080 in your browser

+## Documentation

+See the [project documentation](https://github.com/crazilazi/AI-Pilot/wiki) for more details.

+## ⭐ Star this repo if you find it useful!

+**AIPilot** - Navigate the AI landscape with confidence ✨

 ---

 Built with React · TypeScript · Redux Observable · Azure OpenAI